ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 use memory more efficiently.
 Most of the cases like this are configurable via an argument on the command line or in the function calls to the frontend.

-An example of prescaling can be seen in the DNB of the VIIRS instrument.
+An example of prescaling can be seen in the :ref:`Day/Night Band <prescale_viirs_dnb>` of the VIIRS instrument.
 It has different scaling parameters depending on whether the scene is during the daytime or nighttime or a mix of both.
 The day/night masks required to make this decision can not be remapped and used after.
 Therefore, this type of scaling must happen before remapping.

-Again, see the :doc:`Frontends <frontends>` documentation for more details on your specific frontend being used and the
+Again, see the :doc:`Frontends <frontends/index>` documentation for more details on your specific frontend being used and the
 :doc:`Glue Scripts <glue_scripts/index>` documentation for any
 possible differences your glue script of interest implements.

+.. _chain_pseudoband:

 Pseudoband Creation
 ^^^^^^^^^^^^^^^^^^^